University of Maryland, Baltimore County: Sustainability

 In 1997, President Freeman Hrabowski created the Conservation and Environmental Research Areas of UMBC also known as CERA on the south end of the campus.
 The conservation area encompasses 50 acres surrounding Pig Pen Pond and Bwtech@UMBC Research and Technology Park.
 At the same time as preserving the land, CERA allowed UMBC students to use the land for educational and recreational purposes.
 CERA contains two parts.
 The larger tract, covering approximately 45 acres of the south end of the main campus, contains a wide variety of ecological conditions: mature upland forest, early- and mid- successional forest, and riparian and wetland environments.
 The second, area is much smaller, with an area of about 3 acres.
 This surrounds Pigpen Pond, which was once actually a pigpen until it filled with water.
 There are also several areas within CERA where evidence of previous human occupancy and use can be found.
 In addition to teaching opportunities for faculty, CERA offers a wide range of opportunities for students and faculty to undertake short and long-term research projects in a variety of disciplines.
 Management of CERA is guided by the need to maintain these landscapes as natural areas to be preserved and protected for approved uses in education, research and wildlife observation.

 In 2007, President Freeman Hrabowski signed on to the American College and University President's Climate Commitment (ACUPCC) and formed the Climate Change Task Force.
-20% of the university's emissions comes from renewable energy.
 Additional sustainable efforts include a green roof on Patapsco Hall, and the construction of new LEED certified buildings such as West Hills Community Center and the Performing Arts and Humanities Building.
 Preservation has also been a growing focus for UMBC, through the creation of CERA, Conservation Environmental Research Area.
 "No-mow zones" and stormwater retention ponds have also been added to the campus.